predutalexia/Locker-System-Management/README.md

 LOCK-IN Locker Management System
-A smart locker management system designed to help users book and manage lockers across multiple locations through both console-based and web interfaces.
+A locker management system used to help tourists book and manage lockers when inconvenient to carry luggage in different locations through a console-based and a web interface.
 Features
 •	Multiple Locations: Manage lockers at different locations such as Train station, Shopping Centers, Airports etc.
 •	Real-time Booking System: Book, track, and release lockers with unique access codes